OpenVoiceOS/ovos-skill-boot-finished/README.md

   - Example: "Enable ready notifications."

 - **Disable Ready Notifications**: Deactivates the spoken notification.
-  - Example: "Disable load speech."
+  - Example: "Disable ready notifications."

+- **Check if System is Ready**: Inquires whether the system is fully ready.
+  - Example: "Is the system ready?"

 ## Examples